 |State System of Higher Education (SSHE)||

 Approximately 20-25% of the Keystone money that PHMC receives is distributed in the form of grants.
 The remaining funds are used internally to maintain and repair state owned and operated museums and sites throughout the state.
-Funding is allocated for preservation, rehabilitation and restoration projects.
+Funding is allocated for preservation, rehabilitation, and restoration projects.

 Library funding is distributed by the Department of Education through a competitive grant process.
-Grants are available to public libraries and municipalities for structural improvements, accessibility projects and for new construction or renovation projects.
+Grants are available to public libraries and municipalities for structural improvements, accessibility projects, and new construction or renovation projects.
 Two types of grants, major grants for projects requesting more than $75,000 and mini grants for projects of $75,000 or less.

 The Keystone funds that SSHE distributes to the 14 state-owned universities are NOT in the form of grants.
 They are provided based on a formula set by the Board of Regents factoring enrollment, number of buildings, total amount of deferred maintenance at each campus, etc. The 14 universities are the only recipients of this money.